Toshi's Table

 Ingredients

-• 1 (15) oz can white beans, drained and rinsed
+• 1 (15) ounce can of white beans, drained and rinsed (garbanzo beans, cannellini beans or great northern beans)

 • ¼ cup tahini